Zits (comics): Becker

-Becker, or Rebecca, is a fast-paced girl who is Jeremy's love interest beginning in 2008 strips.
+Becker, or Rebecca, is a fast-paced girl who is Jeremy's love interest starting in 2008 strips.
 They first meet in the coffee shop, where she added her phone number to Jeremy's cell phone and talked to him (never letting Jeremy get in a word edgewise) followed by a kiss that makes Jeremy infatuated with her.
 However, Becker has not appeared in the strip since this story arc, save for a brief mention in the September 7, 2008 strip.

 Albert Tang

 Albert Tang is another classmate of Jeremy's, first appearing in a strip that was centered around Jeremy's birthday.
 They had both been in class when the teacher mentioned someone's birthday was coming soon.
 Jeremy dreads that the teacher will mention his.
 When the teacher goes on to tell the class about Albert's instead, Jeremy exclaims "Hey, what about me?!"
 He returned to the strip in December 2008, asking Sara to the high school's winter formal.
 He used a rose and love note while Jeremy dressed up in a gorilla suit.
 Sara picked Albert.
 He was also mentioned in December 2010 when Pierce decoded a mumbled message from Jeremy about him studying the wrong chapter for a test.
 Jeremy was both sorry and amused at this.